Theory of ALS

 My theory is that ALS occurs when auto-immune, anti-neuron antibodies are present in the systemic circulation and enter the brain when the BBB opens up.
 These antibodies then attack the motor neurons, causing them to stop functioning.
 Over time, systemic macrophages attack these neurons, destroying them completely.
 In the tightly packed spinal cord motor tracts, adjacent axons are also damaged, attracting more antibodies and macrophages, and leading to the eventual destruction of most of the motor axons in the spinal cord tracts.

 Dexamethasone rapidly heals the BBB so it can again block systemic antibodies and macrophages from entering the brain.
 Motor neurons that were recently attacked by antibodies, but haven’t died yet (shocked neurons) may regain functionality over a few days.
 This leads to a slight reduction in ALS symptoms, which may not be noticeable.
-For me, my left hand started working better, allowing me to touch type again.

 My theory is that ALS is started by an injury to motor neurons.
 Motor neurons are the longest and most metabolically active nerve cells in the body.
 Furthermore, the intensity of a muscle contraction is determined by the rate of firing (action potentials) of these motor neurons.
 Prolonged, intense muscle contractions require rapid firing of motor neurons.
 Each time a neuron fires, it uses energy, so motor neurons firing at maximum intensity need lots of energy.